Adrian Rogers: Southern Baptist Convention presidency

-Rogers served three times as president of the Southern Baptist Convention, the largest American Evangelical denomination with 16 million members.
-He was the first conservative elected to this post in 1979 on a platform of biblical inerrancy, and beginning under his leadership, the denomination went through a ten-year-long process of shifting to a theologically conservative stance.
-(See Southern Baptist Convention conservative resurgence.)
+He was elected president of the Southern Baptist Convention in 1979 in Houston, Texas, on a platform of biblical inerrancy.
+This election launched the conservative resurgence in the denomination, a movement pushed by the theologian Paige Patterson and the Houston judge Paul Pressler.
 When conservative control of all SBC seminaries and agencies was finally complete, liberal and moderate seminary professors were dismissed, or replaced by theological conservatives in response to normal attrition.
 All employees of SBC seminaries and denominatIonal agencies were required to affirm their adherence to the Baptist Faith and Message.
 The denomination has remained conservative since Rogers' tenure as president.

-Rogers's election as SBC president at the 1979 convention held in Houston, Texas, launched the conservative resurgence in the denomination, a movement pushed by the theologian Paige Patterson and the Houston judge Paul Pressler.
-In 2004, in a symposium at Southern Baptist Theological Seminary in Louisville, Kentucky, Pressler said that the real movers in the Conservative resurgence who elected Rogers and the subsequent presidents were not he and Patterson but the independent-minded laypersons who came for years to the annual conventions to be heard.
+He was re-elected in 1986 and 1987.

+He was the chairman of the committee which produced the revised 2000 edition of the Baptist Faith and Message.

+He published eighteen books and his works are featured on the internationally available radio and television program, Love Worth Finding, which is broadcast in English and Spanish.
+Rogers was also the founder of the Adrian Rogers Pastor Training Institute for ministers.